awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-authorizer.md

 ### Ref<a name="aws-resource-iot-authorizer-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the thing name\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the authorizer name\.
 For example:

- `{ "Ref": "MyTemplate" }`
+ `{ "Ref": "MyAuthorizer" }`

-For a stack named MyStack, a value similar to the following is returned:

- `MyStack-MyTemplate-AB1CDEFGHIJK`
+For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-iot-authorizer-return-values-fn--getatt"></a>